ameliabedelia/fi_fsu/content/authors/phillip/_index.md

 - Alumni
 ---

-Phillip Brassington completed his doctoral thesis research on comparative genomics in *Candida parapsilosis* and the *Fusarium solani* species complex and is currently awaiting his oral defense.
+Phillip Brassington completed his doctoral thesis in the group on comparative genomics in *Candida parapsilosis* and the *Fusarium solani* species complex.

 His publications from the group can be found [here](https://barber-lab.com/author/phillip-jt-brassington/).